PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Problem setup

 \section{Problem setup}

-The problem of selecting the best configuration of a machine learning algorithm to be trained is formalized in \cite{jamieson2016non} as a non-stochastic bandit problem.
+The problem of selecting the best configuration of a machine learning algorithm to be trained is formalized in \citep{jamieson2016non} as a non-stochastic bandit problem.
 In this setting the learner (the hyperparameter optimizer) receives $N$ hyperparameter configurations and it has to identify the best performing one with the constraint of not spending more than a fixed amount of resources $R$ (e.g. total number of training epochs) on a specific configuration. $R$ is considered given, but in practice users do not have a good way for selecting it, which can have undesirable consequences: if the value is too small, the model performance will be sub-optimal, while if the budget is too large, the user will incur a significant cost without any practical return.
 This leads users to overestimate $R$, setting it to a large amount of resources in order to guarantee the convergence of the model.
 We maintain the concept of maximum amount of resources in our algorithm but we prefer to interpret $R$ as a ``safety net'', a cost not to be surpassed (e.g. in case an error prevents a normal behaviour of the algorithm), instead of the exact amount of resources spent for the optimization.

 This setting could be extended with additional assumptions, based on empirical observation, removing some extreme cases and leading to a more practical setup.
 In particular, when working with large datasets we observe that the curve of the loss for configurations (called arms in the bandit literature) continuously decreases (in expectation).
-Moreover, ``crossing points'' between the curves are rare (excluding noise), and they are almost always in the initial part of the training procedure. \revised{For example, analysis from \citet{Domhan2015SpeedingCurves} suggests that crossings between curves at later stages of training are relatively rare.
-Further, \citet{Viering2021TheReview, Mohr2022LearningSurvey} provide an analysis of learning curves and note that in practice most learning curves are well-behaved, with \citet{bornschein2020small} reporting similar findings.}
+Moreover, ``crossing points'' between the curves are rare (excluding noise), and they are almost always in the very initial part of the training procedure. \citet{Viering2021TheReview, Mohr2022LearningSurvey} provide an analysis of learning curves and note that in practice most learning curves are well-behaved, with \citet{bornschein2020small, Domhan2015SpeedingCurves} reporting similar findings.